A fantasy football draft is intimidating.

 DO Track Your Draft One of These Ways:

 - Your own custom Excel spreadsheet.
 You can import the ADP data for free via CSV (see an example).
-Advantage is you can customize it exactly as you want.
-Downside is that it takes time to build these, but can be fun if you have the time.
+The advantage is you can customize it exactly as you want.
+The downside is that it takes time to build these, but it can be fun if you have the time.

 - Print out a cheat sheet.
 If you prefer pen and paper, that's fantastic.
 You just need to make sure you have data that is updated the day of your draft.
 Our cheatsheet generator will instantly spit out a cheatsheet for you with the most current ADP data for that draft size and format.